aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript.md

 ## Library preparation and Illumina sequencing

-The GBS library was prepared according to an established double-digest restriction site-assoiciated DNA sequencing (ddRADseq) protocol [@Gompert2012-ir; @Parchman2012-qm] using restriction enzymes EcoR1 and Mse1.
+The GBS library was prepared according to an established double-digest restriction site-associated DNA sequencing (ddRADseq) protocol [@Gompert2012-ir; @Parchman2012-qm] using restriction enzymes EcoR1 and Mse1.
 PCR amplification steps were performed using iProof high-fidelity DNA polymerase (New England Biolabs) to minimize PCR error.
 To maximize the number of homogeneous loci across samples, pooled samples were size selected using Blue Pippen (Sage Science, Beverly, Massachusetts, USA), retaining loci between 250--350 bp.
 Samples were run on a single lane of Illumina HiSeq 2500 with 100 bp single-end sequencing at the Genome Sequencing and Analysis Facility at University of Texas.

 ## Identifying loci and calling genotypes

-Raw illumina reads were inspected for quality using fastQC [@Andrews2010-yx] and analyzed with ipyRAD v.0.7.1 [@Eaton2014-rr] using default settings except as noted below.
+Raw Illumina reads were inspected for quality using fastQC [@Andrews2010-yx] and analyzed with ipyRAD v.0.7.1 [@Eaton2014-rr] using default settings except as noted below.
 Reads were sorted by barcode allowing up to two mismatched bases in the barcode sequence, filtered to remove low quality bases and reads with excessive low quality bases, and trimmed to remove Illumina adapter sequences.

 To determine the appropriate clustering threshold for _de novo_ assembly of loci, clustering was performed over a range of threshold values from 0.95 down to 0.80.
 Higher values risk splitting alleles of a single locus into separate clusters, whereas lower values risk combining paralogs into single clusters.
 At higher threshold values the average number of clusters in _V. boschiana_ sporophyte samples is higher than in suspected _V. boschiana_ gametophyte samples, as would be expected if the ploidy level of the sporophytes is greater than the gametophytes.
 As the threshold values decrease the average number of clusters in sporophyte and gametophyte samples become similar, suggesting that multiple alleles in the sporophyte samples are being combined into loci.
 A threshold value of 0.85 was selected as a high value where the number of clusters in _V. boschiana_ sporophyte and gametophyte samples are similar (Figure 4).

-Because allozyme studies suggest that _C.intricatum_ gametophytes are diploid [@Farrar1985-nm], samples were treated as diploid for estimating heterozygosity and error rates, and genotype calling in ipyRAD.
+Because allozyme studies suggest that _C. intricatum_ gametophytes are diploid [@Farrar1985-nm], samples were treated as diploid for estimating heterozygosity and error rates, and genotype calling in ipyRAD.

 Each 35--100 bp locus identified by ipyRAD may contain multiple SNPs.
 To avoid using tightly linked SNPs, ipyRAD provides output files with genotypes from 1 randomly selected SNP per locus (.ustr format).
 However, this random sampling takes place after loci have been filtered for minimum sample coverage, so some SNPs may not have the requested minimum sample coverage even though the locus they are within does, resulting in higher than expected levels of missing data.
 Also, because the SNP from each locus is selected randomly at the time the output file is generated, multiple ipyRAD datasets from runs with increasing minimum sample coverage values may result in datasets that are not subsets of each other.
 To ensure that all the analyses in this study were based on subsets of the same data and only included SNPs with the desired minimum sample coverage, we used ipyRAD to generate a dataset of loci with coverage in six samples and filtered that "base ipyRAD dataset" to the desired minimum sample coverages using a custom python script.